tomhazledine/audio/index.md

 ## Installation

-To use **Picobel.js** you'll need to include the `picobel.min.js` file in your project.
+To use **Picobel.js** you'll need to include the `picobel.min.js` file ([found here](https://github.com/tomhazledine/picobel/blob/master/picobel.min.js)) in your project.
 This needs to be called before your custom scripts, and ideally in the `<foot>` of your page.

     <!-- Load Picobel -->
     <script type='text/javascript' src='picobel.min.js'></script>

 You will also need the CSS styles.
 Choose which "theme" you'd like to use, and load that stylesheet.
+All current themes can be previewed in the [Picobel.js CodePen Collection](http://codepen.io/collection/XpZEor/), and all the css files can be found in the repo, [here](https://github.com/tomhazledine/picobel/tree/master/css).

     <!-- Load the Picobel CSS -->
     <link rel='stylesheet' href='basic.min.css' type='text/css'/>